Later generations of Egyptians still recognized Mentuhotep's

 Perhaps

 illustrious Mentuhotep II, founder of the Middle Kingdom.
-The photographs are arranged as follows:

 -